Design-Dude/ddSpiral/README.md

 - Update notice for new versions or other information.

 ## Known issue
 There is a known side effect that you can resolve yourself.
 Paths are made with bézier curves.
 The smoothness depends on the length of the path, in combination with the number of loops as well as the number of points per loop.
-If the combination doesn't match you can get unexpected turns.
+If the combination doesn't match you can get unexpected turns and bends.
 Especially if the route along an open path contains long or sharp turns.
 Try changing the path, number of loops or points for a better result.
 If you set the number of points very high, which you should not do of course, then you can see how the curve should actually run.
-Manually updating the tangents afterwards is of course also an option.
+Manually updating the tangents afterwards is also always an option.

 ## Do you have any ideas or improvements?
-The plugin must be bug free.
+The plugin should be bug free.
 If you find one, please let me know!

 ## Free
 This plugin is free.
 You can use it as long as the Sketch API remains unchanged and you can also use the code to develop your own plugin.
-The code is as consistent as possible with lot's of comments. ddSpiral was my first plugin and the Sketch API documentation is, well, as good as it gets.
-Like always, important bits and pieces are missing, the examples that exist online are mostly outdated and the forum has recently been abandoned.
+The code is not minified with lot's of comments.
+It was written with the best of knowledge. ddSpiral was my first plugin and the Sketch API documentation is, well, as good as it gets: important bits and pieces are missing, the examples that exist online are mostly outdated and the forum has recently been abandoned.
 Fortunately, there are quite a few well-written example plugins around that you can learn from also.

 If you like it you may also consider [buying me a coffee](https://www.buymeacoffee.com/Mastermek).